Appearance

 Volume Caps

-This is one of TTMT's most important safety features: the volume specified in a Telegram signal is never used.
-Every trade's lot size is calculated independently from your configured risk settings.
+This is one of TTMT's most important safety features: the lot size in a Telegram signal is never used.
+Every trade's volume is calculated independently from your settings.

 Why Signal Volume Is Ignored

-Signal providers often include lot sizes in their signals (e.g., "Buy EURUSD 0.50 lots").
-These volumes are meaningless for your account because:
+Signal providers often include lot sizes (for example, "Buy XAUUSD 5.0 lots").
+These numbers are meaningless for your account because:

 - The provider's account size is different from yours.